brainhubeu/hadron/packages/hadron-security/README.md

 expressApp.use(expressMiddlewareProvider(security));
 ```

-Where expressApp is instance of express() and security is instance of HadronSecurity class.
+Where expressApp is an instance of express() and security is an instance of HadronSecurity class.

 ---
 ### Warning
-***expressMiddlewareProvider*** should be first route in your express app.
+***expressMiddlewareProvider*** should be the first route in your express app.

 ---